Apply for the Master of Medical Science (MMedSc)Apply Now

 - does not meet the criteria for the award of the degree, and should be rejected without right of resubmission.

-- Amendments (regulation 4(d)(ii)) and revisions (regulation 4(d)(iii)) shall be completed by a specified date to be determined by the Head of Department concerned.
+- Amendments (regulation 4(e)(ii)) and revisions (regulation 4(e)(iii)) shall be completed by a specified date to be determined by the Convener of Examiners.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.